-- Project scope can be included but is not rigidly adhered to as change and adaptation is at the heart of Agile.
+- Project scope can be included but is not rigidly adhered to as change and adaptation are at the heart of Agile.

 By interpreting these values for your team process, you can easily enhance your productivity and deliver outstanding, valuable work for your stakeholders.

-“In our organisation we strictly adhere to the Agile framework”
+“In our organization, we strictly adhere to the Agile framework.”

 The above statement might not sound ridiculous to some but it doesn’t make any sense.

 - A methodology